Bixi81/Excess_Mortality_Germany_2022/README.md

 ## Results and Conclusion

 The results show that we saw partly high excess mortality in the winter 2020/21 as well as 2021/22 and a very low excess mortality in early spring 2021, likely as a result of the lockdown and attributable to the fact that the flu-season often extends to March and hitted hard in March 2018 (in the baseline period).
 We also see relatively high excess mortality towards the end of the year 2022.
-Overall, excess mortality seems to be somewhat higher since the start of Covid compared to the baseline period of 2016 to 2019.
+Overall, excess mortality is somewhat higher on average since the start of Covid compared to the baseline period of 2016 to 2019.

 ![excess_deaths](excess_mortality.JPG)